Harmelodic/harmelodic.github.io/docs/software-engineering/backend/java-memory-management.md

 	- This memory space is for objects that have survived multiple garbage collection cycles.
 - `Metaspace`
 	- Space is in Metaspace ("Non-Heap") memory.
-	- Used for storing metaspace data (see above).
-	- Used to be called "PermGen" or "Permanent Generation".
-	- Not garbage-collected.
 - `Compressed Class Space`
 	- Space is in Metaspace ("Non-Heap") memory.
-	- Technically, it is a space _inside_ the `Metaspace` and so will always be smaller than `Metaspace`.
-	- It stores specifically class-part metadata using 32-bit references.
-	- It's size (`CompressedClassSpaceSize`) is 1 Gi by default (at least, in Hotspot it is), and is not affected by flags configure max heap size, since it's not part of the Heap.
 - `CodeCache`
 	- Space is in "Non-Heap" memory.
-	- Used for compilation and storage of native code.
-	- Existed until Java 9, when it was replaced with [segmented Code Heaps](https://openjdk.org/jeps/197) (see below).
 - `CodeHeap`
 	- Space is in "Non-Heap" memory.
-	- Used for compilation and storage of native code.
-	- Introduced in Java 9 as [segmented code heaps](https://openjdk.org/jeps/197), in the following segments:
-		- `non-nmethods`
-		- `profiled-nmethods`
-		- `non-profiled-nmethods`

 For the most part, I would generally focus on the Heap spaces (G1 or ZGC Generation spaces) since these tend to be configurable and make up for the vast majority of memory used by JVM applications.
 I tend to ignore non-Heap / Metaspace